 It’s frustrating and time consuming to give an employee an assignment, only to discover later that he or she wasn’t clear on what you wanted.
 Sometimes you might feel like you have to go as far as drawing the employee a picture.
 And maybe you do.

-The solution: Provide employees with easy-to-read notes specific tasks, or be sure they take good notes when you make the assignment.
+The solution: Recognize that people learn in different ways.
+Provide employees with easy-to-read notes specific tasks, or be sure they take good notes when you make the assignment.
 Clarify their understanding by having them read the notes back to you.
 This way, both sides win.
 You can make sure that your instructions are complete and that your employees are clear on how to proceed.

 Convenience Store Management Training

 Do you need more help with problem-solving issues related to convenience store management?
-Click here to check out helpful training workshops in our Leadership Development Series
+Click here to check out our Leadership Development Series for convenience store managers.

 Never miss an article.
 Subscribe to RTO’s Blog